tkalman/rdawg-pidinst__white-paper/white-paper/linking-datasets.rst

-are currently working together to improve the integrity of the data management workflow from these sensor systems to end-users across the UK National Environment Research Council (NERC) large research vessel fleet, as part of a UK initiative, I/Ocean.
+are currently working together to improve the integrity of the data management workflow from these sensor systems to end-users across the UK National Environment Research Council (NERC) large research vessel fleet, as part of the initiative, I/Ocean.
 In doing so, we can make cost effective use of vessel time while improving the FAIRness,\ [#wilkinson2016]_ and in turn, access of data from these sensor arrays.
-The initial phase of the solution implements common NetCDF formats across ships enabling harmonised access to data for researchers on board while reducing ambiguity using common metadata standards.
+The initial phase of the solution implements common NetCDF formats enabling harmonised access to data for researchers across ships.
 The formats are based on NetCDF4 and comply with Climate Forecast conventions.
+It has currently been proposed that NetCDF4 groups could be used to identify instruments and associated metadata in a similar way to the SONAR-netCDF4 convention for sonar data\ [#sonar]_.
+In doing so, the instrument PID is implemented as the data of a geophysical variable within a group that has an applicable date range (:numref:`snip-link-netcdf-cdl`).
-NetCDF4 groups are used to include rich information about the instruments used to derive parameter streams.
-Data streams are linked to the instruments which produced them using the variable attribute *instrument* from Attribute Convention for Data Discovery (ACDD) 1-3 (:numref:`snip-link-netcdf-cdl`).
-Each instrument is identified as a group where their properties are expressed in variables including the instrument’s PID.
-Each property is defined using common terminologies published on the NERC Vocabulary Server.
-In this way, users can express properties of their choice.
-Through groups, other information relating to parameter streams or instruments could be expressed, such as calibralibrations and instrument reference frames and orientations.
+For example, when the sensor was installed.
+Data streams are then linked to the instruments which produced them using the variable attribute *instrument* from Attribute Convention for Data Discovery (ACDD) 1-3.
+Through groups, other variables or attributes could hold more detailed information relating to an instrument.
+Additionally, groups may potentially offer a way to store other information with valid date ranges, such as calibrations, instrument reference frames and instrument orientations (e.g. the reference point of an anemometer).

 .. code-block:: default
     :name: snip-link-netcdf-cdl